The Perfect 7-Day Ireland Road Trip: Hidden Gems

 Many of the roads in Ireland are super narrow one-lane roads with short walls on either side (no shoulder), scratchy brambles, and other things that can really rough up your car.
 One of the things that really stuck out to me about driving in Ireland was that people were pretty considerate and patient, giving way to each other and taking turns.
 Just take your time and take your cues from the other drivers in terms of which direction is yielding to whom and don’t get antsy.
 Sometimes we saw whole lines of cars pulled over to the side where they could find a bit of shoulder to let the other side pass.

-So hopefully I’ve provided helpful tips and inspiration for your Ireland itinerary…7 days can get your so much in a country this size!!
+So hopefully I’ve provided helpful tips and inspiration for a 7-day Ireland itinerary…a week can get your so much in a country this size!!
 If you have any questions as you’re building your own itinerary, hit me up in the comments!

 Other epic roadtrips you might like: